frequency-chain/frequency/designdocs/provider_registration.md

 document, the only provider information required is a name (non-unique).
 In the future, we may include other information like domain, logo, business address, etc.

-### Provider Fees
-This document assumes that registration fees will be a fixed amount.
-It may be prudent, in the future, to determine whether or not registrations are fixed or vary based on the amount of verifable information given on a registration attempt.
-The latter may allow us to place more trust into providers that do not have traditional business attributes.

 ### Provider Verification
 There should be a way to verify whether providers are legitimate entities.
 As of now, there is no authority that we can query to verify providers, nor is there a